Boosters and additional doses – COVID-19

 - Children aged 5 to 15 should get 2 COVID-19 vaccine doses.
 Boosters are not currently recommended for this age group unless they are immunocompromised.

 Groups at greater risk

-- people living in aged care and disability accommodation,
+- living in aged care and disability care accommodation

 First booster dose eligibility

-You are eligible for your first booster dose if you are:
+You are eligible for your first booster (third dose) if you are:

 - it has been at least 3 months since your second COVID-19 vaccine dose.